Harrizontal/Intelligent-Order-Matching-Sim/README.md

 ## Drivers and virus data
 ![Data](https://i.gyazo.com/8d9d8b1ee46449137e5b7aff320d201e.gif)
 The map visulization tool is able to generate data regarding to the drivers (reputation, fatigue, etc) and virus after the simulation has **ended** .
-It is stored under driver and virus folder under Assets folder.
+It is stored under driver and virus folder under Assets folder (in the simulator)